Scale modelling articles, reviews, and galleries by Ade Hill

 Density

 Good quality oils have a higher pigment density, which makes a big difference to us modellers because we only use tiny amounts at a time.
-If there is not enough pigment in the mix, the colour can almost disappear as it dries.
+If there’s not enough pigment in the mix, the colour can almost disappear as it dries.
 For comparison, try making an identical pin wash mixture with low- and high-quality paints, apply each in the same way, and wait for them to dry.
 You will probably want to reapply the low-quality mix.

 Oil quality